 The “Offline” Drop Servicing Model

-If you want this to be a location independent job you can run remotely, you’ll likely need to stick to digital services.
+If you want this to be a digital nomad job you can run remotely, you’ll likely need to stick to digital services.
 This is what most people imagine when they think about the drop servicing business model.

 But if you don’t care about location freedom, this model can be applied offline as well.